Call us

 Yes, an endowment policy typically pays a lump sum at maturity.
 This sum comprises the amount assured and any bonuses, depending on the policy terms.

-Yes!
+Yes.
 With the Tata AIA Guaranteed Return Insurance plan, you have the flexibility to cover your spouse in the same policy under the Whole Life Income Option.

-Yes, life insurance endowment plans offer life insurance coverage so that you can protect your family’s needs while accumulating a lump sum savings for your future commitments.
+Yes, life insurance endowment plans offer life insurance coverage so that you can protect your family’s needs while accumulating lump sum savings for your future commitments.

 In case of the policyholder’s death, their nominee can file a death claim on the endowment policy.
 On the other hand, if the policyholder outlives the policy term, then they are entitled to a maturity benefit and will have to file a maturity claim.